The Neighborhoods of Merida

 Itzimna was an area where the rich hacendados (hacienda owners) built their summer homes.
 It's hard to believe these days that Itzimna was once considered that far away!
 This is why today in Itzimna you can find some magnificent and sprawling homes.
 Many of these have been reappropriated (we know of one that houses the Rotary Club and another ignomiously provides shelter for a hardware store).
 The church is a favorite of Meridanos and the site of many weddings, probably due to its charm and beauty.
 The church is surrounded by a large square with shade trees, and there are many public and private schools in this area, as well as dance and art schools and restaurants... including the famous original Wayan'e Taco Stand!

 The housing development known as Aleman was one of the first planned developments in Merida.
-Built in 1957, it was named after Mexico's sitting president at the time, Miguel Aleman.
+Built in 1957, it was named after Mexico's former president at the time, Miguel Aleman.
 It was a development designated for workers, it was federally funded and it was at the time the only colonia with a sewer system.
 Here's an interesting fact: it is STILL the only colonia with a sewer system!
 It was also the first colonia in the city to get city water.
 The area is intelligently laid out, with wide streets and avenues lined with trees.
 Originally it was filled with little, tiny houses (and believe us, houses can be REALLY tiny in Mexico, especially judged by American or Canadian standards).
 Over time, residents bought up two or three plots of adjacent land to build bigger homes.
 Today it is an upper-middle-class area with fairly modern homes.
 Aleman is pretty solidly residential, with a smattering of retail and restaurants, but it is halfway between the historical center and the Plaza Fiesta Mall (Merida's oldest mall), the Alta Brisa Mall (one of its newest) and the Star Medica Hospital.